syedpeer/vuejs-single-file-components-tutorial/README.md

 ## What are they?

-Single File Components are a fairly easy concept to understand.
+Single File Components are an easy concept to understand.
 In the past you've had to create three separate files for your component(s):

 - One HTML file for the structure;
 - One JavaScript file for the behaviour and dynamic content;
 - One CSS file for the layout and styling.

 The reason for this was to create a separation of concerns.
-The designer could work on the styling, separately from the developer who built the structure and behaviour.
+It broke down the application into nice logical structures instead of having behaviour and style inlined with the structure.
+The designer could work on the styling and the developer could build the structure and behaviour.

+This approach still had it's own problems.
+We ended up with monolithic stylesheets and a mass of javascript files and html files all kept separately from one another.
+Need that card layout in another app?
+Good luck digging out the styles, behaviour and structure to copy to another project.

-This becomes redundant when you use an intelligent version control system that can assist with merge conflicts when more than one person is changing the same file.
+There was also the argument of keeping these logical concepts in separate files.
+The designer could work on the look and feel, and the developer could work on the behaviour and structure.
+This became redundant when you use an intelligent version control system that can assist with merge conflicts when more than one person is changing the same file, but we were still clinging on to this concept of separation is better.

 Single File Components encapsulate the structure, styling and behaviour into one file.
 Here's an example file: